Sd-karimuddin-786/Financial_loan_Data_Analysis_Project-with_Excel/README.md

 **Key Features**
 •**Data Cleaning:** The dataset has undergone cleaning to handle missing values and ensure data consistency.
-•	**Exploratory Analysis:** Pivot tables and dashboards provide a comprehensive overview of loan characteristics and borrower demographics.
+•	**Exploratory Analysis:** Pivot tables and dashboards provided a comprehensive overview of loan characteristics and borrower demographics.
 •	**Dashboards:** Interactive visualizations summarize trends and key insights into loan performance and risk assessment.

 **Contents**